 Cook Islands Food & Drinks

-There are a wide range of international restaurants located around the islands featuring Continental, Indian, Chinese, Italian and Polynesian cuisine.
+There is a wide range of international restaurants located around the islands featuring Continental, Indian, Chinese, Italian and Polynesian cuisine.
 In the capital Rarotonga, there are twelve licensed bars and restaurants that usually offer live entertainment in the evenings.

 Traditional dishes from the Cook Islands rely heavily on local produce as well as fresh seafood (most restaurants even have a daily arrangement with fishing boats that supply the freshest fish available).